Massachusetts: Culture

 Massachusetts has many museums and historical sites, including the Clark Art Institute, the Museum of Fine Arts, Boston, the Institute of Contemporary Art, Boston, and the DeCordova contemporary art and sculpture museum in Lincoln, and the Maria Mitchell Association in Nantucket includes several observatories, museums, and an aquarium.
 Historically themed museums and sites such as the Springfield Armory National Historic Site in Springfield, Boston's Freedom Trail, and nearby Minute Man National Historical Park, both of which preserve many sites important during the American Revolution, the Lowell National Historical Park, which focuses on some of the earliest mills and canals of the Industrial Revolution in the US, the Black Heritage Trail in Boston, which includes important African-American and abolitionist sites in Boston, and the New Bedford Whaling National Historical Park all showcase various periods of Massachusetts's history.
 Plymouth Rock, marks the disembarkation site of the Mayflower Pilgrims who founded Plymouth Colony in December 1620.

 Plimoth Patuxet Museums and Old Sturbridge Village are two open-air or "living" museums in Massachusetts, recreating life as it was in the 17th and early 19th centuries, respectively.

 Boston's annual St. Patrick's Day parade and "Harborfest", a week-long Fourth of July celebration featuring a fireworks display and concert by the Boston Pops as well as a turnaround cruise in Boston Harbor by the USS Constitution, are popular events.
 The New England Summer Nationals, an auto show in Worcester, draws tens of thousands of attendees every year.
 The Boston Marathon is also a popular event in the state drawing more than 30,000 runners and tens of thousands of spectators annually.

 Long-distance hiking trails in Massachusetts include the Appalachian Trail, the New England National Scenic Trail, the Metacomet-Monadnock Trail, the Midstate Trail, and the Bay Circuit Trail.
 Other outdoor recreational activities in Massachusetts include sailing and yachting, freshwater and deep-sea fishing, whale watching, downhill and cross-country skiing, and hunting.

 Massachusetts is one of the states with the largest percentage of Catholics.
 It has many sanctuaries such as the National Shrine of The Divine Mercy (Stockbridge, Massachusetts).

 The site of Henry David Thoreau's cabin is at Walden Pond in Concord.

-Massachusetts hosts many of the world's most prestigious art museums, such as the Clark Art Institute.
+Massachusetts hosts many prestigious art museums, such as the Clark Art Institute.

-An outdoor dance performance was at Jacob's Pillow in Becket.
+An outdoor dance performance at Jacob's Pillow in Becket.

 The USS Constitution fires a salute during its annual Fourth of July turnaround cruise.

 The Old Ship Church in Hingham was built in 1681, and is the oldest church in America in continuous ecclesiastical use.
 The Massachusetts population has since become one of the most irreligious of US states.